orbitmines/archive/projects/Project - Research towards Designs (2024).md

 	- Better replay ; "replay/detective/.../fossile"

 - Exploratory functionality ; people explore differently.
-	- Some notion of not expecting people to explore by themselves (vs others who do), and guiding a way to stimulate that exploration.
+	- Some notion of not expecting people to explore by themselves - simplicity (vs others who do), and guiding a way to stimulate that exploration - some form of ???.

 #### Research of Games, Engines, ...
 Link to [[Project - Indexing existing Abstract Models (2024-2025?)]]